m1ra-k/CURSEANDCURE/README.md

 You can play the WebGL build of *CURSE AND CURE* at this [link](https://m1ra-k.github.io/play-CURSEANDCURE/)!

+*At the time, we believe that the WebGL should work on both Chrome and Mac.
+However, if there is a problem, please open the Unity project!

 ## Credits
 - Mira Khan (ama9tk)
     - Concept, Game Progression, Healing Game, Dialogue System, Overworld Transitions, Character Art, Background Sprites, Music, Dialogue Script, Animation Logic